 Proton Therapy Clinical Trials

 Clinical trials underway at the Proton Therapy Center are dedicated to understanding the advantages of protons for treatment of head and neck tumors.

-Proton therapy treatment for head and neck cancer typically takes about 15-30 minutes each day and is delivered five days a week for 4-7 weeks, which varies based on each patient’s individual case.
-Most patients tolerate proton therapy extremely well and can continue to work and exercise during treatment and immediately after treatment is complete.
+Proton therapy treatment for head and neck cancer typically takes about 15-30 minutes each day and is delivered five days a week for 4-7 weeks.
+Most patients tolerate it extremely well and can continue to work and exercise during and immediately after treatment is complete.